 What to Expect: Families FAQ

-It can be hard to know what you will be expected to do and how you can assist your loved one while they are in treatment.
+It can be hard to know how you can assist your loved one during and following treatment.
 Fortunately, River Oaks is dedicated to being a transparent facility where patients and family members can communicate if they so choose and where we are happy to help you learn how to take an active role in recovery for both yourself and your loved one.

 What Will My Loved One’s Treatment Entail?

 Treatment at River Oaks is made up of a day-to-day schedule of therapeutic services and activities.
 The day begins at 6 am, with programming ending at 8:30 pm.
 Your loved one will attend groups and individual therapy sessions driven by licensed therapists.
 Much of this time is spent helping your loved one learn about the disease of addiction as well as any co-occurring disorders they may have.